Trace Maps on Rigid Stein Spaces: Base-changing Beyer's trace map

 commutes for all $i \geq 0$.
 We can view the content of this diagram as having two maps from the $\delta$-functor $\Ext^i_X(-, \omega_{X})$ to the $\delta$-functor $\Hom_K(H^{d-i}_c(X, -), H^{d}_c(X', \omega_{X'}))$, and we want to prove that these maps coincide.
 Note that the latter is indeed a $\delta$-functor, since it is the composite $\Hom_K(-, H^{d}_c(X', \omega_{X'})) \circ H^{d-i}_c(X, -)$ of the $\delta$-functor $H^{d-i}_c(X, -)$ with the exact functor $\Hom_K(-, H^{d}_c(X', \omega_{X'}))$.
 Now, since $\Ext^i_X(-, \omega_{X})$ is a universal $\delta$-functor, it suffices to show that the mentioned maps coincide for $i=0$, i.e.\ that the above diagram commutes for $i=0$.
 For this, consider any given $\gamma \in \Hom_X(\mc F, \omega_{X})$.
 If we denote its image in $\Hom_{X'}(\mc F', \omega_{X'})$ by $\gamma'$ -{}- so, for $U \subseteq X$ affinoid, $\gamma'$ over $U'$ is $\mc{F'}(U')=\mc{F}(U) \ctens{K} K' \xrightarrow{\gamma \ctens{} \id} \omega_X(U) \ctens{K} K'=\omega_{X'}(U')$ -{}- then the commutativity of the above diagram for $i=0$ amounts to the commutativity of

 which holds true for all $\gamma \in \Hom_X(\mc F, \omega_{X})$ since it is evident from the construction of our base-change-comparison maps $\alpha$ that they are functorial in this sense.
-Thus the proposition is proved. \end{proof} Now we can summarize the content of Theorem \ref{main bc result} and Proposition \ref{bc yoneda-cartier} in the following: \begin{corollary} Let $X$ be a smooth rigid Stein $K$-space of dimension $d$.
-Then the Serre duality pairing from Theorem \ref{thm serre duality} is compatible with base change, in the following sense: For every coherent sheaf $\mc F$ on $X$, the diagram
+Thus the proposition is proved. \end{proof} Now we can combine the content of Theorem \ref{main bc result} and Proposition \ref{bc yoneda-cartier} into the following: \begin{corollary} Let $X$ be a smooth rigid Stein $K$-space of dimension $d$.
+Then the Serre duality pairing from Theorem \ref{thm serre duality} is compatible with base change to any complete extension field $K'/K$, in the following sense: Letting $X'$ be the base change of $X$ to $K'$ and $\mc F \rightsquigarrow \mc F'$ be the pullback functor from coherent sheaves on $X$ to coherent sheaves on $X'$, the diagram